 Unfortunately, the world was not a very safe place during the early 1900’s for people who were blind, most especially for women.
 Many of these women were unnecessarily institutionalized because they simply had nowhere else to go.

 In the mid-1980’s, Alphapointe began providing rehabilitation services to seniors with vision loss.
 In 1993, the Kansas City Association for the Blind changed its name to Alphapointe Association for the Blind, to signify the organization’s role as the first point of contact for anyone in the community experiencing issues with vision loss.
 In the year 2000, Alphapointe further expanded its services by establishing the regions only Comprehensive Vision Rehabilitation Center to provide training, education and advocacy to people with vision loss.
-Alphapointe now serves more than 1200 people with vision loss each year.
+Alphapointe now serves thousands of people with vision loss each year.

 Continuing its tradition of providing an expanded array of services, Alphapointe looked for new ways to serve the blind community.
 With the help of the Junior League of Kansas City and the Delta Gamma Alumnae chapter, the Kansas City Nursery School for Blind Children (now known as Children’s Center for the Visually Impaired) was established in 1952.